LordFrz/AlbionKillBot/README.md

 - pm2 save

-## Things that WILL be added
+## Things to be added
 - Commands to change setting within discord (Ex.
 Set alliance Tag)
 - Commands for maintinance
 - A way to set permissions for who can use commands
 - Commands to show player/guild stats

 ## Using
-- Discord.io
+- Discord.io forked by woor/discord.io/tarball/gateway_v6
 - [psykzz Albion-API](http://psykzz.com/albion-api/)

 ## [Discord](https://discord.gg/DWZ6rzX)